GoranBunjevac/ReactBurgerApp/README.md

 # ReactBurgerApp
-Build your burger, app made in Reacs JS
+Build your burger, app made in React JS